wolfpup-software/file_server/README.md

 ### Range requests

-`File_server` supports range requests and multipart range requests.
+`File_server` supports range requests.

-Multipart range requests have a couple of requirements:
-- ranges must be in order
-- ranges must not overlap
+Multipart ranges are supported but not deployed.

-This prevents arbitrarily loading a file multiple times over via range requests.

 ## Licence